-- Collect Adverse Event information
+- Collect adverse event information

-- Collect device deficiency information
+- Collect Device Deficiency information

 - Record changes in medical condition or concomitant medication

-- Perform a biomicroscopy
+- Biomicroscopy

-- VA w/study lenses (OD, OS, logMAR distance)
+- Review lens wear calendar

 The investigator may perform additional procedures for proper diagnosis and treatment of the subject.
 The investigator must document this information in the subject's case history source documents.